 By default, a sync disregards incomplete translations.
 You can, however, instruct the integration to include them in every sync by enabling the option Publish incomplete documents.

 Instead of explicitly performing sync by clicking Sync Now, you can schedule a sync at the required intervals.
 To do this, click on Do not repeat and select the appropriate option from the drop-down menu.

-Need some extra help with you WordPress website?
-Smartcat recommends Codeable for our preferred WordPress development resource.
+Need some extra help with your WordPress website?
+Smartcat recommends Codeable as our preferred WordPress development resource.